 To put it short, even if you come to Lithuania right now, there will not be much to do:) You can find all the restrictions on the official website to stop the spread of COVID-19 KORONASTOP.LT Just note that it takes sometime to update all the information in English after it is approved!

 Vaccination started in Lithuania, the same as all over Europe.
 As of 17th of January, 46923 people were vaccinated.
 The first people to get the vaccine are the ones working in the frontlines with COVID-19 patients - doctors, nurses and volunteers.
 There is a plan to vaccinate all the medical staff, pharmasists, elderly people during the first quarter of 2021.
 The vaccination of others should start during the second and third quarters of 2021.

 Travelling to Lithuania

 If you are the citizen of one of the countries that Lithuania lets to come without required self-isolation and want to have a holiday abroad, you can start looking for flights to Vilnius.
 The airline companies like AirBaltic, Brussels Airlines, Finnair, Wizzair, Ryanair, LOT Polish AIrlines, Norwegian Air Shuttle, Lufthansa, SAS are renewing their flights to the capital of Lithuania.
-You can find all the newest information about flights to Vilnius airport here, but see the list below of the cities from which you can fly to Vilnius:
+You can find all the newest information about flights to Vilnius airport,

 Flights to Kaunas airport were also renewed You can fly from Bergen, Eindhoven, Alesund, Stavanger and Turku with Wizzair!
 Ryanair is also planning to renew flights from July (Alicante, Dublin, Milan (MXP), Naples, Palma de Mallorca, Paphos, Rhodes and Shannnon).
 Information about the flights from/to Kaunas airport